jerrod-lessel/scar-threshold/METHODS.md

 ### The model implementation, against the reference package

 Given identical T, F, S and R values, `m1.py` produces bit for bit identical results to `pfdf.models.staley2017`, the official USGS implementation.
-That was checked across 1,422 forward evaluations (237 basins at 6 design storms) and 237 inverse solves.
+That was checked across 1,422 forward evaluations (237 basins at 6 design storms) and 237 inverse solves on Bridge.
 Maximum absolute difference: 0.000e+00.
-The same check runs inside the generalized notebook for every fire.
+The same check runs inside the generalized notebook for every fire and has returned the same result on all three: 1,026 forward and 171 inverse on Line, 1,434 forward and 239 inverse on Borel.

 The comparison was then deliberately broken to confirm it is capable of failing.
 Swapping two coefficients moves the result by 1.3e-01, passing intensity where accumulation was expected moves it by 8.3e-01, and perturbing a single coefficient by 1% moves it by 4.0e-03.
 So the exact agreement is a real result, not a comparison that always returns zero.
 The captured values are frozen in `tests/test_m1_pfdf.py`, so the agreement holds as a regression test with no network access and no pfdf installed.